 Tips for Keeping Your Car Cool in Summer

-Fortunately, if you are wondering how to keep your car cool, there are plenty of simple things you can do.
+If you are wondering how to keep your car cool during summer, there are plenty of simple things you can do.
 From maximizing your air conditioning to taking advantage of a shady spot when parking, the following tips can help you maintain a cooler vehicle on those hot and humid summer days.

-While you can’t change the weather, you can prepare your car to handle a sizzling summer.
+While you can’t change the weather, you can prepare your car for the hottest months of the year.
 Remember these tips this summer and enjoy a cooler car.